-Z 07.01 - Criticality assessment of economic functions (FUNC 1):

 Z 07.01 – Criticality assessment of economic functions (FUNC 1)

 Instructions concerning specific positions

 This template shall be reported once for each Member state (identified as ‘country’) in which the group is active.
+In all cases (irrespectively of the entry point), branches shall be aggregated in the report of the country in which they provide services.

 It covers all economic functions performed in that Member state by any group entity, whether that function represents a critical function or not.

+Regional Reporting (only when applicable)

+For information at the level of a region, define the region.
+Provide the name of the region in a free text using the following convention:

+Member state – name of the region.
+For the name of the member states, use the respective two letter abbreviation.
+For the name of the region use the code or codes in the NUTS 2021 classification.